 Democracy Day, EU and the Refugee Crisis

-How is new technology is changing your life
+How new technology is changing your life

 Senior Fellow Madeeha Mehmood research on emerging technologies was published in Forskerzonen.